stacks-network/stacks-core/sip/sip-003-peer-network.md

 nodes and edges are likely to be online.
 The set of peers thought to be online is called the _fresh frontier set_.

-The fresh frontier set is used primarily to estimate the connectivity of the peer network in terms of the _autonomous systems_ that host them.
+The fresh frontier set is used to estimate the connectivity of the peer network in terms of the _autonomous systems_ that host them.
 All that a peer needs to know about remote peers in the fresh frontier set is that they are likely to be online; it does _not_ need to know their current public keys and